h2r/pomdp-py/docs/index.rst

 Design Principles
 #################
-1. **Distributions are the fundamental building blocks of a POMDP**.
+1. Distributions are the fundamental building blocks of a POMDP.

    Essentially, a POMDP describes the interaction between an `agent` and the `environment`.
 The interaction is formally encapsulated by a few important